goncaloroque30/GRAPE-Docs/docs/Application.md

 | Turn Radius |           |  > 0                     | Distance |
 | Heading     |           |  0 &#8804; x &#8804; 360 |          |

-On import error: does not add the vector.

 #### Routes RNP

 | Variable         | Mandatory | Constraint                      | Unit     |